Puglia Itinerary: What to do and see?

 If you want to eat a good pizza, I recommend the Impasto Napoletano, 200 meters from the Piazza.
 The pizzas are really hearty and delicious, we feasted!

 Spend the night in Ostuni, in one of the accommodations we selected below.

-The next day, for this second day of your tour of 6-7-8 days in Puglia, I recommend you to visit Alberobello, the most famous village in the Itria Valley.
+The next day, for this second day of your tour of 6-7-8 days Puglia itinerary, I recommend you to visit Alberobello, the most famous village in the Itria Valley.

-Continue the morning with 2 other very nice villages to visit during your week-long stay in Apulia:
+Continue the morning with 2 other very nice villages to visit during your week-long stay in Puglia:

 - Cisternino: 15 minutes from Lorotondo, it is also one of the most beautiful villages in Italy.
 Cisternino has 3 panoramic terraces overlooking the entire Itria Valley.
 Allow about 1 hour for the historic center.

 In the program of the afternoon, I propose you 2 choices according to your desires: